jaimejim/jaimejim.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})
 ---

+I am originally from Madrid, Spain.
+I moved to Helsinki, Finland almost ten years ago.
+I currently live there.

-I am a senior researcher working on the area of Internet of Things.
+During this time I have been working on M2M and Internet of Things related topics.
 I have been doing a bit of everything related to IoT for almost a decade already, from scientific publications, standardization, project management, architecture and design as well as prototyping and inventions/IPR.
-[For more details, please see my full CV](/assets/files/jaime_cv.pdf).
+For more details, please see my [full CV](/assets/files/jaime_cv.pdf).

 As you can see below, I contribute to various standards.
 Currently I focus more on IoT REST-type of communications, Device Management and Data models.